Auditions for dance scholarships are held once a year in late January/early February. Click here to learn more or to register for the audition.

 On average, there are 15-22 students in a technique class.

 Is there live accompaniment?

-All technique courses have live accompaniment.
+Most technique courses have live accompaniment.
 Accomplished pianists play for ballet classes.
-Percussionists or pianists play for modern classes.
+Percussionists or pianists play for contemporary classes.

-The department offers six levels of modern and four levels of ballet.
-The department does not follow one specific syllabus or technique (such as Cecchetti or Vaganova, Graham or Limón).
-In contemporary modern classes, students rotate through established techniques such as Cunningham, Taylor, Graham and Limon, as well as eclectic release-based techniques and the technique specialties of visiting artist/instructors.
+The department offers six levels of contemporary and four levels of ballet.
+In contemporary modern classes, students study a combination of traditional techniques such as Horton Taylor, Graham or Limon, Umfundalai Contemporary African Dance technique, eclectic release-based techniques and the technique specialties of visiting artist and guest faculty.

-Is Jazz, Tap, Hip Hop, Ballroom, or Dance Team offered?
+Is Jazz, Tap, Hip Hop, or Dance Team offered?

-The department offers special topics courses that include Intermediate/Advanced Jazz Workshop, Hip Hop Workshop, Tap Dance, African Dance, and other special courses such as Introduction to Indian Dance.
-These courses are not offered every semester.
-Students who are accomplished at Hip Hop are encouraged to explore the UMBC Student Hip Hop crew, Common Ground.
+The department rotates special topics courses that include Intermediate/Advanced Jazz Workshop, Hip Hop Workshop, Tap Dance, African Dance, and other special courses such as Introduction to Indian Dance.
+Students who are accomplished at Hip Hop are encouraged to explore the UMBC Student Hip Hop crew, Major Definition.
 Students interested in Ballroom Dance should contact the Ballroom Dance Club, a student organization.
 The UMBC Dance Team is managed by the Athletic Program

 Can I major in Dance Education?